A Legendary Hat

 PANAMA HAT PRODUCTION ARRIVES IN THE ANDES

-All of the hats exported at the time were shipped first to the Isthmus of Panama, an important centre and staging post for international trade and travel, before being sent on to other destinations in the rest of the Americas, and even beyond to Asia and Europe.
-As a result, the hats started to become known by the name of their international point of sale, rather than their place of origin.
+During the mid-1800s, hat exports were shipped first to the Isthmus of Panama – an important centre and staging post for international trade and travel.
+Hats transported from here arrived in various destinations in the Americas, and beyond to Asia and Europe.
+As a result, the hats became known as Panama hats, their place of international sale, rather than their place of origin, Ecuador.